 Why is Accounting Important?

 Accounting exists to track the overall performance of a business and to ensure it isn’t losing unnecessary money.
-It also exists to ensure employees are being paid, obligations such as taxes are met as well as measuring patterns that effect the profits and losses of a business.
+It also exists to ensure employees are being paid, obligations such as taxes are met as well as measuring patterns that affect the profits and losses of a business.

 Accountancy covers a variety of essential reports to ensure a company works as effectively as possible, such reports include; cash flow, budgets and cash plans, accounts receivable, accounts payable, income statements and balance sheets, not to mention debtors and creditors statements.
 When considering the level of work involved with such a level of reporting, it’s no wonder an accounts department may be required for larger businesses.